gharials/dev-path/docs/internet-web/websites.md

 # How websites work

 !!! info
-    Have a look at the [Network & Internet Basics](./network-internet-basics.md) and [HTTP in Depth](./http-in-depth.md) articles as prerequisites to this article.
+    Have a look at the [Network & Internet Basics](./network-internet-basics.md) and [Working with HTTP](./http-in-depth.md) articles as prerequisites to this article.

 ## How an HTTP server serves websites